intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 ### Conclusions

-If you tried to create your vii<sup>o</sup>/V based on the V<sup>7</sup>/V voicing from above, it is likely that you immediately ran into issues in trying to eliminate the D from the bass chord.
+If you tried to create your vii<sup>o</sup>/V based on the V<sup>7</sup>/V voicing from above, it is likely that you immediately ran into issues in trying to eliminate the D from the bass.
 Substituting an A in the same octave creates parallel octaves against the tenor.
-Substituting an F-sharp in the same octave creates parallel octaves against the alto.
+If we do not alter our upper voices from the completed V<sup>7</sup>/V example, substituting an F-sharp in the bass creates parallel octaves against the alto.
 You could frustrate the leading tone in the alto as a workaround, but the fact remains: vii<sup>o</sup> *triads* are difficult to use as a dominant function with good voice-leading, and there is no straightforward answer to the above exercise that does not result in some compromise.

 ## Adding a seventh